What is a data dashboard?

 Using inaccurate or incomplete data

-Keep the data in your dashboard reliable by updating data sources regularly.
-Inaccurate or incomplete data can lead to incorrect conclusions and poor decision-making.
-Validate your data every time you update your dashboard to maintain its accuracy.
+Inaccurate or incomplete data leads to incorrect conclusions and poor decisions.
+Validate your data every time you update your dashboard to keep it reliable.

 Overloading with too many visualizations

-It can be tempting to cram as much information as you can into a single dashboard.
-However, too many charts and graphs can overwhelm users and obscure important data.
-Keep dashboard visualizations simple and focused on key metrics to maintain clarity and effectiveness.
+Too many charts and graphs overwhelm users and obscure what matters.
+Keep visualizations focused on key metrics to maintain clarity.

 Not defining clear stakeholder needs and goals